 Jessica Cigna, At-Large (Marketing/Social Media Coordinator)

 Jessica Cigna has spent her career striving to make data and information more accessible and transparent, always with a spatial bent and always community-minded.
 Jess currently serves as the Senior Data Analyst for the Rhode Island Department of State.
 She has a MPP from Brown University and a BA in Public and Community Service Studies from Providence College.
 She also currently serves on the Board of the Providence Housing Authority and enjoys a variety of hobbies- you can find her hiking or enjoying a new-to-her brewery most weekends.

 I like connecting ideas and people through location.
 Using modern technology to improve cooperation and solve real world problems is a worthy task and it is one of my goals to improve and refine processes.
 Nothing is perfect, and so constant progress is itself a goal that motivates me to help folks find ways to impact their organizations.
 I have been in the geospatial field for many years, starting with environmental focused areas of forestry and agriculture and then on to imagery and finally business focused geoanalytics.

-Emily is the GIS Coordinator for the Maine Office of GIS, located in Augusta, ME, which provides key GIS services to state employees, citizens, and the broader geospatial community.
+Emily Pettit is the GIS Coordinator for the Maine Office of GIS (MEGIS), which provides geospatial data, services, and support to GIS users in state government and the broader geospatial community.
 She earned her M.S. in Cartography and GIS from the University of Wisconsin-Madison, where she worked as a cartographer and metadata technician.
-When not making maps or running GIS analyses, Emily enjoys exploring Maine by hiking, kayaking, and cross-country skiing.
+This is her second year on the NEURISA Board.
+When not creating maps, managing projects, or running analyses, Emily enjoys exploring Maine by hiking, backpacking, and cross-country skiing.